dpersing/ada-a11y-intro/a11y-presentation.md

 ## How to Make Accessible Content

 1. Use HTML, CSS, and Javascript correctly.
-2. Create good content with logical organization that humans and machines can understand.
+1. Create good content with logical organization that humans and machines can understand.
+1. Create captions and/or transcripts for video.
+(YouTube does this by default, for example.)
-3. Supplement valid HTML with some extra attributes that provide more information to screen readers, when appropriate.
+1. Supplement valid HTML with some extra attributes that provide more information to screen readers, when appropriate.

 That's it!